itsnayabsd/website/_drafts/getting-started-c.md

 char *p = "Hello World!";
 ```
 ```
+A loader allocates memory for the program.
+Then it loads the program and required libraries into memory.

 The linker (ld on Linux systems), which is a part of binutils, is responsible for the placement of symbols (data, code, and so on) in the appropriate section in the generated binary in order to be processed by the loader when the program is executed
 ```
 ### C program without main() function

+How local variables are stored in stack?